 And of course you must make sure the website you’re using is following the best practices for search engines to easily find your content (also called SEO, or search engine optimization).
 This isn’t directly sharing, but it’s how you ensure that your content isn’t just hiding under a rock.
 This way people searching for topics that you’re talking about will find your material.

 You simply repeat this process over and over and you have a consistent blog that is sure to help grow your nonprofit.
 If any of these steps are missing you are not going to see results – get burned out, and mark it off as failed.

-If you’re interested in taking this to the next level, you can get started for free with the Kickstart Your Nonprofit Blog Course.
+If you’re interested in taking this to the next level, you can get started for free with the Blog with Impact Mini Course.
 It goes into this topic in great detail, with specific action steps, templates, guides, and community to help you use this blog to really grow your nonprofit.